TheHelenGiles/TheHelenGiles.github.io/research.md

 ---
 ## Publications

-A list of publications can be found at [ADS](https://ui.adsabs.harvard.edu/public-libraries/yNm3bQfHR02zed4zQfDkgA), with a small selection of key publications available in the two sections above.
+A list of publications :books: can be found at [ADS](https://ui.adsabs.harvard.edu/public-libraries/yNm3bQfHR02zed4zQfDkgA), with a small selection of key publications available in the two sections above.

 ---
 ## Talks & Posters